 Your child's safe and efficient commute is important to us.
-If necessary, we will pick your child up at the Ottawa bus station, train station, or airport.
-For campers travelling by bus, train or air, please ensure that they have a return ticket or that funds for the return trip have been given to your child.
+For campers travelling by train or air, please ensure that they have a return ticket or that funds for the return trip have been given to your child.
 We will keep the tickets, money, and passport in the camp safe for safekeeping.